telerik/blazor-docs/components/breadcrumb/overview.md

 * `Data` - a collection of flat data for all items in the Breadcrumb.
 See the [Data Binding]({%slug breadcrumb-data-binding%}) article for details.

-* `CollapseMode` - specifies the collapse mode of the Breadcrumb component.
+* `CollapseMode` - specifies how the Breadcrumb items are displayed if they cannot fit on a single line.
 Read more in the [Collapse Modes]({%slug breadcrumb-collapse-modes%}) article.

 * `Width` - the width of the Breadcrumb component.